jdoughty04/Chessformer/docs/decoding_inspector.md

 The head dropdown behaves as follows:

-- `All Heads` shows the backward-compatible aggregate view
+- `All Heads` shows the aggregate view
 - `All Layers` composes with the head selector, so you can inspect the mean of a specific head index across layers or keep the fully aggregated `All Layers` + `All Heads` view
 - individual head options expose that head's own square and global attention
-- `xattn_structured_router_mode: shared` is a deprecated config alias and is coerced to `per_head` at runtime
 - the `View` dropdown chooses how `All Heads` is aggregated:
   - `Mean Attention`: plain mean over per-head square attention distributions
   - `Gate-Weighted Attention`: mean over per-head square attention distributions weighted by `|effective_gate_h|`